 Row 2, onwards: Continue to follow the color chart.

 Each row in the color chart below signifies one forward/reverse row combination of Tunisian Simple Stitch.
 Your Tunisian foundation row counts as the first row in the chart.
 As you finish a reverse row, you’ll notice that the row is really loose and holey and doesn’t look like a complete row at all.
 Don’t let that confuse you.
 Everything you need to match the row on the color chart is there.
 You just won’t fully SEE the completed row until you work the next row and pull up (tighten) those vertical bars.
 See the video tutorial for exactly what I mean.

 Having a color chart that maps so well to this fun and easy stitch makes this a great project to work on while letting your mind wander.
 Check your color changes, but even then, an occasional mistake can be easily forgiven because design is so organic to begin with.
 You can experiment with color and striping to add your own personality!

-You can find a full-page color chart with symbols for easy printing by purchasing the downloadable PDF available in my pattern shops (TBD).
+You can find a full-page color chart with symbols for easy printing by purchasing the downloadable PDF available on Etsy.

 Share your progress on social media with hashtag #1dogwoof and #SunsetStripesBlanket for a chance to get featured!

 Check out my pattern shops on LoveCrochet, Ravelry and Etsy where you can purchase printable PDFs of my latest crochet patterns.
 These PDFs are formatted without comments or ads, and have instructional photos at the bottom for optional printing.